1. Jurisdiction statement

 We will acknowledge reports within 48 hours and investigate within 5 business days.
 We reserve the right to determine what constitutes a violation of our AUP.

 DMCA notices sent to iWebVault are not acted upon.
 Sending a DMCA notice does not create any legal obligation for iWebVault to take action.
-We will not acknowledge or respond to DMCA notices sent by email, mail or any other channel.
+We will not acknowledge or respond to DMCA notices sent by email, postal mail, fax, or any other channel.

 6. Transparency